ekino/gradle-quality-plugin/README.md

 and after that a latest group with static import

-Be careful to configure your IDE code style with the same configuration to avoir errors.
+Be careful to configure your IDE code style with the same configuration to avoid errors.

 You can override checkstyle version using a dedicated configuration.